Switchback Travel (Jason Hummel)

 Camping lanterns have come a long way since their inception.
 Nowadays, the market is flush with modern options that combine impressive brightness alongside fun features like multicolor lighting modes, USB ports for powering your electronics, and even solar panels for recharging your lamp in the field.
-Designs range from simple and collapsible models to tech-heavy offerings with strong outputs and Bluetooth compatibility.
-Plus, there are still some gas-powered holdouts available for cold-weather outings.
-Below are our favorite options on the market in 2023, including a detailed comparison table and buying advice below the picks to help you choose the best lantern for your camping adventures.
+We put several leading designs to the test at campsites across the country to bring you our 16 favorites below, which range from simple and collapsible models to tech-heavy offerings with strong outputs and Bluetooth compatibility.
+For more background information, check out our detailed comparison table and buying advice below the picks.

 Weight: 13.8 oz.